A structural engineer makes drawings and calculations for a Chimney Breast Removal

 Does removing a chimney breast add value to the property?

-Depending on what you do with the space when you've finished taking out a chimney breast, this might increase the value of your property to tens of £1000s.
+Depending on how you utilise the newly created space after removing a chimney breast, this project can increase the value of your property by potentially tens of thousands of pounds (£1,000s).

 How do I know if a chimney breast has been removed?